 The 200 block of Prince Street in Old Town is known as Gentry Row.
 These original late 18th-century rowhouses offer a glimpse of the Georgian and Federal architectural styes that were popular after the Revolutionary War.
 Prominent residents of Gentry Row have included William Fairfax, one of Alexandria's founding trustees, and Dr. James Craik, who served as Surgeon General during the Revolutionary War.

+Cdc Guidelines Must Be Followed.
+Masks And Gloves To Be Worn In Property, Which Is Owner Occupied.
 Outstanding Federal House On Gentry Row, Built Circa 1784 By Captain John Harper.
-Once The Home Of Dr. Elijah Cullen Dick, Who, Along With Dr. Craik, Attended George Washington On His Deathbed.
-It Was Dr. Elijah Dick Who Famously Stopped The Clock At Washi...
+Once The Home Of Dr. Elijah Cullen Dick, Who, Along With Dr. Craik, Attende...

 The listing content relating to real estate for sale on this web site is courtesy of MRIS.
 Listing information comes from various brokers who participate in the MRIS IDX.Properties listed with brokerage firms other than TTR Sotheby's International Realty are marked with the MRIS Logo and detailed information about them includes the name of the listing brokers.The properties displayed may not be all the properties available.
 All information provided is deemed reliable but is not guaranteed and should be independently verified.All listing information copyright MRIS 2020.